History of Paraguay: Early explorers and conquistadors

 Much of the earliest written history of Paraguay comes from records of the Spanish colonization, beginning in 1516 with the Juan Díaz de Solís' failed expedition to the Río de la Plata.
 On the home voyage, after Solís' death, one of the vessels was wrecked off Santa Catarina Island near the Brazilian coast.
 Among the survivors was Aleixo Garcia, a Portuguese adventurer who acquired a working knowledge of the Guaraní language.
 Garcia was intrigued by reports of "the White King" who supposedly lived far to the west and governed cities of wealth and splendor, a reference to the Inca Empire.

 In 1524, Garcia joined a Guaraní invasion of the Inca Empire.
 Garcia's group discovered Iguazú Falls, crossed the Río Paraná and arrived at the site of Asunción, the future capital of the country, thirteen years before it was founded.
 At Asunción, the Guaraní gathered an army of 2,000 men and penetrated the outer defenses of the Inca Empire on the eastern slopes of the Andes.
 After Garcia's murder by his Indian allies, news of the raid reached the Spanish explorers on the coast.
 The explorer Sebastian Cabot was attracted to the Río Paraguay two years later.
-Cabot was sailing to the Orient in 1526 when he heard of Garcia's exploits.
+Cabot was sailing to Asia in 1526 when he heard of Garcia's exploits.
 He decided that the Río de la Plata might provide passage to the Pacific, and, eager to win the riches of the Incas, became the first European to explore that estuary.
+Finding silver amongst the Guaraní there, he renamed the river Río de la Plata.